dmail-old/signal/docs/api.md

 ## emit(...args)

-Emit will call listeners with provided args
+Emit will call listeners with provided args.

 ```javascript
 import { createSignal } from "@dmail/signal"